 2018 – The London School of Business and Management is renamed the Bloomsbury Institute as part of a contemporary and vibrant rebrand that reflects our success and inspires our future.

 2020 – We are registered on the Office for Students’ Register of higher education providers.

-2020 – Our first in-house radio station, Bloomsbury Radio, launches as an informative and valuable channel of communication for students, staff and the wider community of Bloomsbury, Kings Cross and Fitzrovia.
+2020 – Our in-house radio station, Bloomsbury Radio, launches as an informative and valuable channel of communication for students, staff and the wider communities of Bloomsbury, King’s Cross and Fitzrovia.

 2021 – Our new teaching facilities open in Zone 1 of Central London, at 373-375 Euston Road.